-- 2a) Any person may compete in a WCA competition if they: - 2a1) Comply with WCA Regulations. - 2a2) Meet the competition requirements, which must be clearly announced before the competition. - 2a3) Are not suspended by WCA Board. - 2b) Competitors below the age of 18 must obtain consent from their parent(s)/guardian(s) to register and compete.

-• 2c) Competitors register by providing all information required by the organization team (including: name, country, date of birth, gender, contact information, selected events).

-- 2c1) A competitor is not eligible to compete without a completed registration, as determined by the organization team.

-• 2d) A competitor's name, country, gender, and competition results are considered public information.
-All other personal information is considered confidential, and must not be disclosed to outside organizations/persons without the consent of the competitor.

-• 2e) Competitors must represent a country of which they hold citizenship.
+- 2a) Any person may compete in a WCA competition if they: - 2a1) Comply with WCA Regulations. - 2a2) Meet the competition requirements, which must be clearly announced before the competition. - 2a3) Are not suspended by WCA Board. - 2b) Competitors below the age of 18 must obtain consent from their parent(s)/guardian(s) to register and compete. - 2c) Competitors register by providing all information required by the organization team (including: name, country, date of birth, gender, contact information, selected events). - 2c1) A competitor is not eligible to compete without a completed registration, as determined by the organization team. - 2c2) Returning competitors must provide personal information consistent with their WCA profile.
+If a competitor wishes to change or update their personal information between competitions (e.g. a change of nationality, name, or gender), they must contact the WCA Results Team. - 2d) A competitor's name, country, gender, and competition results are considered public information.
+All other personal information is considered confidential, and must not be disclosed to outside organizations/persons without the consent of the competitor. - 2e) Competitors must represent a country of which they hold citizenship.
 The WCA Delegate should verify citizenship by means of documents (e.g. a passport) at their first competition.
-If a competitor is found ineligible to represent the country under which they have registered, the competitor may be disqualified retroactively and/or suspended, at the discretion of the WCA Board.

-- 2e1) The eligible countries are defined by the WCA List of Recognized Countries. - 2e2) Competitors with updates to their citizenship status may change their country of representation before or at their first competition of a calendar year.
-Exception: if the competitor loses citizenship of the country which they were previously representing, they must change the country of representation before or at their next competition.

-- 2e3) Competitors who have no citizenship may compete as "Stateless". - 2f) Competitors must obey venue rules and conduct themselves in a considerate manner.

-• 2g) Competitors must remain quiet when inside the designated competition area.
-Talking is permitted, but must be kept at a reasonable level, and away from competitors who are actively competing.

-- 2g3) Competitors in the Competitors Area must not communicate with each other about the scrambled states of the puzzles of the round in progress.
-Penalty: disqualification of the competitor from the event, at the discretion of the WCA Delegate. - 2h) Competitors must be fully dressed while in the competition venue.
-At the discretion of the WCA Delegate, competitors may be disqualified from the competition for inappropriate clothing.

-• 2i) While competing, competitors must not use electronics or audio equipment (e.g. cell phones, MP3 players, dictaphones, additional lighting).
+If a competitor is found ineligible to represent the country under which they have registered, the competitor may be disqualified retroactively and/or suspended, at the discretion of the WCA Board. - 2e1) The eligible countries are defined by the WCA List of Recognized Countries. - 2e2) Competitors with updates to their citizenship status may change their country of representation before or at their first competition of a calendar year.
+Exception: if the competitor loses citizenship of the country which they were previously representing, they must change the country of representation before or at their next competition (see Regulation 2c2). - 2e3) Competitors who have no citizenship may compete as "Stateless". - 2f) Competitors must obey venue rules and conduct themselves in a considerate manner. - 2g) Competitors must remain quiet when inside the designated competition area.
+Talking is permitted, but must be kept at a reasonable level, and away from competitors who are actively competing. - 2g3) Competitors in a Competitors Area must not communicate with each other about the scrambled states of the puzzles of the round in progress.
+Penalty: disqualification of the competitor(s) from the event, at the discretion of the WCA Delegate. - 2h) Competitors must be fully dressed while in the competition venue.
+At the discretion of the WCA Delegate, competitors may be disqualified from the competition for inappropriate clothing. - 2i) While competing, competitors must not use electronics or audio equipment (e.g. cell phones, MP3 players, dictaphones, additional lighting) apart from the Stackmat timer or stopwatch.

+Article 3: Puzzles WCA Regulations